Info for Prospective Graduate Students

 As an international student applicant, you will be required by United States federal regulations to certify that you have sufficient funds to pay for your expenses at the University of North Carolina at Chapel Hill for the entire length of your studies.
 Prior to admission decisions and offers, you may include information in your application regarding your plans for support (sponsored, self funded, or seeking support) but are not required to provide an official bank statement or letter of support.

-Every international applicant offered admission, including applicants interested in receiving teaching or research assistantships or other awards, must complete and upload the official International Student Data Form and Financial Certification Instructions/Worksheet.
+If an international applicant is offered admission, including applicants interested in receiving teaching or research assistantships or other awards, each person must complete and upload the official International Student Data Form and Financial Certification Instructions/Worksheet.
 The Office of International Student and Scholar Services (ISSS) will send you information and instructions for completing and uploading these forms in order to document that you meet necessary financial requirements.
 ISSS will then send you the appropriate documents to use in obtaining or updating your visa once it has been determined that you have met the necessary financial requirements.

 A current ESTIMATE of minimum expenses for one academic year (September through May) is indicated on the certificate.
 Please note, however, that annual North Carolina State mandated tuition increases often occur just prior to registration.